Last Updated on January 8, 2023 by Maryam Siddiqui

 Don’t forget about warranties, insurance, and inspections

-A safety recommendation is that, when buying a car in Portugal, make a deal that includes a warranty of at least 1 year.
+A safety recommendation is to make a deal that includes a warranty of at least 1 year when buying a car in Portugal.
 Dealerships offer this, and especially with used cars, it’s a good idea.

-In addition to taxes, you should also take into account that you will have to spend on mandatory Liability Insurance.
-Many dealerships also sell insurance, which usually costs around €250 per year.
+In addition to taxes, you should also consider that you will have to spend on mandatory Liability Insurance.
+Many dealerships also sell insurance, usually costing around €250 per year.

-Periodic inspections are also important to keep in mind if you’re buying a car.
+Periodic inspections are also important to keep in mind when buying a car.
 In Portugal, all cars with more than 4 years of registration are subject to mandatory periodic inspections.
 They cost around €30 and guarantee that your car is in condition to circulate on public roads.

 Where to buy a car in Portugal?